mitdbg/datascienceclass/spring_2022/lab_1/README.md

 For convenience, you can run queries one at a time using the ``python3 queries.py -q [query_num]`` command to run a single query (in both Pandas and SQL, whena applicable).

-In addition to your code, you will submit results of your code for each of the questions in a PDF.
+In addition to your code, you will submit the results of your code for each of the questions in a PDF.
 Put each answer on a new page.
 Detailed submission instructions are at the bottom of this document.

 ### Questions Ideas